 Kathy has a Bachelor of Science from Iowa State University and studied business at Nova University Graduate School of Business.

-Kathy is on the Community Engagement Committee for the Boys and Girls Club of Southwest Michigan and was President of The Spotlite Players, a community theater in Palm Beach Gardens, Florida.
+Kathy is on the External Affairs Committee for the Boys and Girls Club of Southwest Michigan and was President of The Spotlite Players, a community theater in Palm Beach Gardens, Florida.

 Beth England, Secretary

 Board member since 2017

 5-year resident of Michiana Shores